-The Trident University International (Trident) catalog consists of two parts: Policy Handbook and Academic Programs.
+Trident at American InterContinental University (AIU) is a part of AIU and will be referenced as Trident or Trident at AIU throughout this catalog.
+The Trident catalog consists of two parts: Policy Handbook and Academic Programs.
 Together these documents reflect current academic policies and procedures, program and degree offerings, course descriptions, and other pertinent information.
 This catalog was prepared based on the best information available at the time of publication.
 Trident assumes no responsibility for editorial, clerical, and programming errors that may have occurred in the publication of the catalog.